 The work is also intended to draw attention to the topic and, for example, to deal in more detail with the gender debate that is developing in subsequent work.
 This analysis is based on two commentaries, each of which irradiates the headscarf debate differently.
-In the following chapter Talal Asad comments on the behaviour of the state, because it cannot take the right out of it to determine what religious signs or individual orientation is.
-The next chapter deals more with assimilation and the problems that arise in this context.
-It will be discussed to what extent it seems impossible in our modern society to drop habitualized religious symbols.
+Talal Asad comments on the behaviour of the state, because it cannot take the right out of it to determine what religious signs or individual orientation is.
+Subsequently it will be discussed to what extent it seems impossible in our modern society to drop habitualized religious symbols.
 Finally, a comparison of these two approaches and a personal statement on this topic will follow.

-One of the motifs of the investigation that runs through all chapters of this work is the question of whether and in what way the headscarf, "alienated" from the girls in the course of the debates, served various public discourses as a legitimate means of distracting attention from the experiences of racism and exclusion of the 2nd and 3rd generations, of working off problems within society, and of strengthening a common, French sense ofidentity.
+One of the motifs of the investigation is the question of whether and in what way the headscarf, "alienated" from the girls in the course of the debates, served various public discourses as a legitimate means of distracting attention from the experiences of racism and exclusion of the second and third generations, of working off problems within society, and of strengthening a common, French sense of identity.

 - Quote paper

 - Iryna Lysenko (Author), 2019, The Debate on the Ban on Headscarves in French Schools.
 A Symbol for the Threatened Unity of the French Republic?, Munich, GRIN Verlag, https://www.grin.com/document/501264